ledminh/nail-supply-shop-v2/README.md

 You can experience the live demo of this second iteration by visiting [this link](https://nail-supply-shop-v2.vercel.app).

+To test the checkout feature, you can use the credit card number 4242 4242 4242 4242 with any CVC, as long as the expiration date is in the future.

 For administrative access, please use the following credentials:

 - **Admin URL:** [https://nail-supply-shop-v2.vercel.app/admin](https://nail-supply-shop-v2.vercel.app/admin)
 - **Username:** store_admin
 - **Password:** admin_54321

 ## Deployment Instructions